simon-larsson/ballbeam-gym/README.md

 **Reset**

-Resets when ball falls of beam.
+Resets when ball falls of beam or max timesteps are reached.

 ---